Freemasonry: Lodge activities and meetings

-Private Lodges form the backbone of Freemasonry, with the sole right to elect their own candidates for initiation as Masons or admission as joining Masons, and sometimes with exclusive rights over residents local to their premises.
-There are non-local Lodges where Masons meet for wider or narrower purposes, such or in association with some hobby, sport, Masonic research, business, profession, regiment or college.
+Private Lodges, which serve as the foundational and most autonomous units within the broader structure of Freemasonry, form the backbone of the fraternity by exercising the exclusive authority to elect their own candidates for initiation as Masons or admission as joining Masons, often operating with localized jurisdictional privileges that may include sole rights over residents in proximity to their premises, thereby reinforcing both the independence and community-based nature of Masonic membership selection.
+There are non-local Lodges where Masons meet for wider or narrower purposes, such as in association with some hobby, sport, Masonic research, business, profession, regiment or college.
 The rank of Master Mason also entitles a Freemason to explore Masonry further through other degrees, administered separately from the basic Craft or "Blue Lodge" degrees described here, but generally having a similar structure and meetings.

-There is much diversity and little consistency in Freemasonry, because each Masonic jurisdiction is independent and sets its own rules and procedures while Grand Lodges have limited jurisdiction over their constituent member Lodges, which are ultimately private clubs.
+There is much diversity and little consistency in Freemasonry because each Masonic jurisdiction is independent and sets its own rules and procedures while Grand Lodges have limited jurisdiction over their constituent member Lodges, which are ultimately private clubs.
 The wording of the ritual, the number of officers present, the layout of the meeting room, etc. varies from jurisdiction to jurisdiction.

 Almost all officers of a Lodge are elected or appointed annually.
 Every Masonic Lodge has a Master, two Wardens, a treasurer and a secretary.
 There is also always a Tyler, or outer guard, outside the door of a working Lodge, who may be paid to secure its privacy.
 Other offices vary between jurisdictions.

-Each Masonic Lodge exists and operates according to ancient principles known as the Landmarks of Freemasonry, which elude any universally accepted definition.
+Each Masonic Lodge exists and operates according to its own by-laws and the rules and regulations of its own Grand Orient or Grand Lodge, which elude any universally accepted definition and vary depending on the jurisdiction.

 Joining a lodge

-Candidates for Freemasonry will usually have met the most active members of the Lodge they are joining before being elected for initiation.
-The process varies among Grand Lodges, but in modern times interested people often look up a local Lodge through the Internet and will typically be introduced to a Lodge social function or open evening.
-The onus is upon candidates to ask to join; while they may be encouraged to ask, they may not be invited.
-Once the initial inquiry is made, a formal application may be proposed and seconded or announced in open Lodge and a more or less formal interview usually follows.
-If the candidate wishes to proceed, references are taken up during a period of notice so that members may enquire into the candidate's suitability and discuss it.
-Finally the Lodge takes an officially secret ballot on each application before a candidate is either initiated or rejected.
-The exact number of adverse ballots (“blackballs”) required to reject a candidate varies between Masonic jurisdictions.
-As an example, the United Grand Lodge of England only requires a single “blackball", while the Grand Lodge of New York requires three.
+The process of joining a Masonic lodge follows similar general patterns worldwide while preserving regional and local variations between individual Lodges, Jurisdictions, and traditions.
+Historically, candidates "were not to be admitted but by unanimous consent," a principle that continues in many lodges today, while some other jurisdictions have developed different systems to counter a potential problematic situation with a single black ball system.
+Additionally, some Lodges use black cubes instead of black balls to avoid confusion.